botvsbot/Zipcode_HJ/README.md

 System Desgin:
 Python Flask for the backend.
 We hit the Google API url from the backend to map zipcodes to lat,lng and vice versa.

+To run the application, run app.py and the the output is in localhost.
+The screenshots folder has the output for a couple of valid inputs.

 Improvements:

 Response is quite slow for addresses far apart.
 The original approach involved finding the "adjacent" polygon along the line by reading values from the shape file cache and a geometrical solution.
 It was not viable because of Python round-off errors.